Chữ Nôm: Hồ dynasty (1400–1407) and Ming conquest (1407–1427)

-15th to 19th century
+15th to 19th centuries

 A page from the bilingual dictionary Nhật dụng thường đàm (1851).
 Characters representing words in Hán (Chinese) are explained in Nôm (Vietnamese).

 Chữ Nôm was not reinstated as the official script after the demise of the Hồ dynasty and restoration of Viet rule.
 Very few extant vernacular texts in Nôm predate the 15th century and even many later texts in Nôm were translations or rewritings of works in Chinese.
 During the 15th and 16th centuries, reformist governments translated Chinese Classics into Nôm, but these translations have not survived due to being seen as subversive by successive governments.
-As a result of its marginalized nature and lack of institutional backing, chữ Nôm was used as a medium for social protest during the Lê dynasty (1428–1789), leading to its ban in 1663, 1718, and 1760.
+As a result of its marginalized nature and lack of institutional backing, chữ Nôm was used as a medium for social protest during the Lê dynasty (1428–1789), leading to its banning in 1663, 1718, and 1760.

 While almost all official writings and documents continued to be written in Classical Chinese until the early 20th century, Nôm was used for popular literary compositions.
 The corpus of Nôm writings grew over time as did more scholarly compilations of the script itself.
 Among the earlier works in Nôm of this era are the writings of Nguyễn Trãi (1380–1442) which aimed to disseminate Neo-Confucianism among as broad an audience as possible.
 Trịnh Thị Ngọc Trúc, consort of King Lê Thần Tông, is generally given credit for Chỉ nam ngọc âm giải nghĩa ('guide to Southern Jade sounds: explanations and meanings'), a 24,000-character bilingual Hán-to-Nôm dictionary compiled between the 15th and 18th centuries, most likely in 1641 or 1761.

 The Tây Sơn dynasty (1778–1802) mandated the use of Nôm in both government business and civil service examinations but their policy was reverted after the dynasty's collapse.
 Gia Long (r.
 1802–1820), founder of the Nguyễn dynasty (1802–1945), supported chữ Nôm only for as long as it took for him to become emperor and then immediately reverted to Chinese.
 His successor, Minh Mạng (r.
 1820–1841), the second emperor of the Nguyễn dynasty, prohibited the use of Nôm in the government.

 Nôm reached its golden period with the Nguyễn dynasty in the 19th century as it became a vehicle for diverse genres, from novels to theatrical pieces, and instructional manuals.
 Apogees of Vietnamese literature emerged with Nguyễn Du's The Tale of Kiều and Hồ Xuân Hương's poetry.
 Although literacy in premodern Vietnam was limited to just 3 to 5 percent of the population, nearly every village had someone who could read Nôm aloud for the benefit of other villagers.
 Thus these Nôm works circulated orally in the villages, and were accessible even to the illiterates.